 As in the previous movie, are these proper messages to present to impressionable youngsters?
 It’s pretty much telling them that it is okay to discriminate and be bigots by encouraging them to disassociate themselves from anybody not like themselves and that the color black is somehow inferior to white.
 The fact that an obviously-white chorus of voices was used for the flowers adds to the purposeful intent of the scene, even though Alice herself is a little white girl!
 But I have learned that discrimination by whites often transcends skin color.
 What’s amazing is that they have cleverly conveyed their racist views without using any black people, but plants and animals instead to make their point—a brilliant ploy, in my opinion.

-Disney’s Darby O’Gill and the Little People (1959) features a horde of male leprechauns, but nary a female in the bunch.
+Disney’s Darby O’Gill and the Little People (1959) features a horde of male leprechauns, nary a female in the bunch.
 So how did any of them come to be, and how do they reproduce?
-That’s right, Walt, teach us all how to bully and hate each other, but don’t you dare depict something that suggests anything sexual!
+That’s right, Walt, teach us all how to fight and hate each other, but don’t you dare depict something that suggests anything sexual!
 Even in the Princess fables (Cinderella, Sleeping Beauty, Snow White and the rest), in which “they lived happily ever after,” the movies all end before the lovers consummate their marriages.
 But we don’t get to see that, do we?
-We don’t know if they ever do.
+We don’t know for sure if they ever do “consummate.”

 Similarly, in his Peter Pan (1953) there is sexual segregation in Neverland with the Pirates and the Lost Boys.
 Walt made all the male pirates physically unattractive so that nobody would desire them sexually or each other, and the Lost Boys are all too young to do anything.
 Since the Chief of the Indian tribe has a daughter, Tiger Lily, he did give us another woman, presumedly her mother.
 There is rampant jealousy among the other females in the story, which suggests a certain sexist attitude about women.
 All the girls apparently are in love with Peter and resent each other.
 Tinker Bell hates Wendy, the mermaids don’t like her either, and Wendy is jealous of Tiger Lily.
 It shouldn’t even matter, when Peter isn’t giving any of them any action!